 The History of Eggnog

-Oddly enough, despite Eggnog being huge here in the UK, it is believed to originate in Medieval Britain as a drink called Posset enjoyed by monks.
+Oddly enough, despite Eggnog not being huge here in the UK, it is believed to originate in Medieval Britain as a drink called Posset enjoyed by monks.
 This drink was more of a hot milky stout with eggs and sweetened with figs. [source Time] Honestly, I have no idea what they were thinking at the time, it’s the oddest of concoctions.
 Later the aristocracy made the drink a little more refined by adding sherry.
 At this time the ingredients used to make what we now know as eggnog were more likely to be afforded by the upper classes.
 In the 18th Century the recipe made it over the seas to the land of opportunity and over time, as with lots of nostalgic recipes from Britain, was associated with celebrations such as Thanksgiving and Yuletide.

 Where the name Eggnog came from is a little greyer.
 The following is an excerpt from the dictionary for the word ‘Noggin’